-Chime is an online bank that focuses on mobile banking.
+Chime is an award-winning financial app and debit card.
 It offers a lot of great features, including an easy way to send money to friends and family.

-Chime also has some great features if you’re just looking for a good bank account, such as no minimum balance or monthly fees, and the option to borrow up to $100 using its SpotMe® feature, without having to pay interest.
+Chime also has some great features if you’re just looking for a savings account with a solid APY, such as no minimum balance or monthly fees, and the option to borrow up to $100 using its SpotMe® feature, without having to pay interest.

 - How to send money: Via the app

 - Payment limits: Chime states that the number of payments you make is unlimited, but the amount you can transfer varies from account to account.

 Apple Pay is only available on iOS, so you must have an Apple device to send and receive money.
 When you send money via Apple Pay, you’ll still earn your rewards points and miles if you connect a debit card that earns points for spending.